FAQs: Pension Reform Act of 2013

 Will CalPERS accept applications to purchase Additional Retirement Service Credit (ARSC) from members if the service credit requirement will not be met until after January 1, 2013?(added 11/15/2012)

 In order to be eligible to purchase ARSC, a person must have five years of credited state service, and their application must be received by CalPERS prior to January 1, 2013.
 A person that does not have five years of service credit prior to January 1, 2013, will not be eligible to make the purchase, and therefore will be prohibited by law from purchasing ARSC.

 AB 1222 (Chapter 527, Statutes 2013) was an urgency bill that became law on October 4, 2013.
-This bill exempts California public transit employees, whose interests are protected under Section 13(c) of the Federal Transit Act, from PEPRA until a federal court determines whether their collective bargaining rights are violated by PEPRA, or until January 1, 2015.
+This bill exempts California public transit employees, whose interests are protected under Section 13(c) of the Federal Transit Act, from PEPRA until the court ended the exemption effective December 30, 2014.